MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 ### Troubleshooting

-* If you get a **Manifest parsing has failed** error message when sideloading the app to teams, use [Teams app validator](https://dev.teams.microsoft.com/validation) to validate that the package, including the app manifest and OpenAPI spec file are valid.
-Ensure that you adhere to the [app manifest](#app-manifest) and the [OpenAPI Description document](#oad) requirements.
+* If you get a **Manifest parsing has failed** error message when sideloading the app to teams, use [Teams app validator](https://dev.teams.microsoft.com/validation) to validate the app package, including the app manifest and OpenAPI spec file.
+Review the [app manifest](#app-manifest) and the [OpenAPI Description document](#oad) requirements to resolve errors or warnings and try uploading your app.

    :::image type="content" source="../assets/images/Copilot/api-me-troubleshoot-sideload.png" alt-text="Screenshot shows the error message when sideloading an app to Teams along with the option to copy the error details to clipboard.":::